← MANAGING AGENTS

 Mid-range violation rate.

-At 4.8 Class C violations per building, Argo Real Estate falls near the industry average.
-The firm manages 167 buildings with 803 total Class C violations.
+At 6.9 Class C violations per building, Argo Real Estate sits in the middle of the firms we've scored — the median of the pack.
+The firm is the HPD managing agent of record for 160 buildings carrying 1,098 total Class C violations.
 Not the worst — but in an unregulated industry, average is not a defense.

 WHAT THIS MEANS FOR BUYERS